-3.7 Joint Observing Proposals
+3.8 Joint Observing Proposals

-Observing programs in which the primary science is obtained from the Spitzer Space Telescope and in which observing time utilizing the Hubble Space Telescope and/or the Chandra X-Ray Observatory is required are supported in Cycle-11.
+Spitzer observing programs where the science also requires data from the Hubble Space Telescope (HST) and/or the Chandra X-Ray Observatory (CXO) are supported in Cycle-13.
 Joint observing proposals should be submitted in response to this call for proposals only if Spitzer provides the primary science.
 The SSC can only support a limited number of programs that require simultaneous or highly constrained joint observations.
 Proposers should contact all relevant science centers in advance of submitting such a proposal.
-Joint time can be requested for ES or Regular GO proposals but not Snapshot proposals.
+Joint time can be requested in all proposal types except Snapshot.

-Proposers requesting joint time must enter the appropriate observatory acronym(s) into the Joint Observatories field in the Spot proposal tool, e.g., HST and/or CXO.
-For example, in addition to your Spitzer hours if you require 5 orbits with HST and 100 ksec with Chandra then enter HST, CXO into the Joint Proposal field and justify the observations for HST and Chandra in your proposal.
+Proposers requesting joint time must enter the appropriate observatory acronym(s) into the Joint Observatories field in the Spot proposal tool.
+For example, in addition to your Spitzer hours if you require 5 orbits with HST and 100 ksec with Chandra then enter HST 5 orbits, CXO 100 ksec into the Joint Proposal field and justify the observations in your proposal.